 6. Don’t be afraid to use assistance

 Simple assistive tools like tub bars, handrails and non slip treads on stairs offer the right amount of grip and traction to prevent serious falls, and can eliminate hazard areas in homes.
-Non-slip mats are also great resources in high-risk areas like bathtubs and shower floors.
+Non-slip mats and bath safety equipment are also great resources in high-risk areas like bathtubs and shower floors.

 Protect from dangerous slips and falls in the bathroom by installing bathtub adjustable grab bars.
 Clamp attachment design makes for an easy install.

 Make daily showers safer and easier by preventing slips and falls with this compact swivel stool.
 Easily adjust the height to meet any user’s needs.